spaceninjaserver/SpaceNinjaServer/README.md

 SpaceNinjaServer requires a `config.json`.
 To set it up, you can copy the [config-vanilla.json](config-vanilla.json), which has most cheats disabled.

+- `skipTutorial` affects only newly created accounts, so you may wish to change it before logging in for the first time.
 - `logger.level` can be `fatal`, `error`, `warn`, `info`, `http`, `debug`, or `trace`.
 - `myIrcAddresses` can be used to point to an IRC server.
 If not provided, defaults to `[ myAddress ]`.
 - `worldState.eidolonOverride` can be set to `day` or `night` to lock the time to day/fass and night/vome on Plains of Eidolon/Cambion Drift.